seishinsha/falco-website/content/en/docs/plugins/developers_guide.md

 For this plugin, the event payload is simply the sample value as a null-terminated C string.

+Notice that although the function returns a `sdk.PluginEvent` struct, it does *not* fill in the Evtnum field.
+This is because event numbers are assigned by the plugin framework.
+The event number will be returned in calls to extract_fields, however.

 ```go
 // This higher-level function will be called by both plugin_next and plugin_next_batch
 func Next(pState unsafe.Pointer, iState unsafe.Pointer) (*sdk.PluginEvent, int32) {